Bloxore/Banana-Token-Games-2.0/README.md

 The complete repository for BTA 2.0 games

 (C) BananaToken Arcade 2019
-These works are not to be reproduced or reuploaded (even in an altered) elsewhere on the internet.
+These works are not to be reproduced or reuploaded (even in an altered state) elsewhere on the internet.
 There is no license on this project thus regular copyright laws apply.

 The code for these games has been published here strictly for portfolio purposes.